 There are three fundamental principles, which the whole of the philosophy and practice of Naturopathy are built.
-The first and most fundamental principle of Naturopathy is that ALL FORMS of disease are due to the Same Cause, namely, what we call toxins.
+The first and most fundamental principle of Naturopathy is that ALL FORMS of disease are due to the Same Cause, namely, disruptions in the normal functioning in the body and/or spirit.
 The second principle is that the body is always striving for the ultimate good of the individual.
 The third principle is that the body contains within itself the power to bring about a return to that condition of normal well-being known as health, providing that the right methods are employed to enable it to do so.

 Learn more about the Three Fundamental Principles of Naturopathy

 Seven Core Beliefs of Naturopathy

 As a naturopathic center, there are seven core beliefs that guide our recommendations:

 - Second, we believe in the healing power of nature

 - Third, we try to identify and address the cause(s) of disease or dysfunction